jlewis92/DevToArticleRepo/markdown/resumeChallenge.md

 }
 ```

-Once I got this all hooked up, I just updated the javascript to pull in from the backend and I can now see my visitor counter is updating:
+Once I got this all hooked up, I just updated the JavaScript to pull in from the backend and I can now see my visitor counter is updating:

 ![visitor counter](assets/resumeChallenge/visitorCounter.png)